Mount Tabor: Byzantine period

 Due to the importance of Mount Tabor in Christian tradition, from the 4th century onward it became a pilgrimage site.
 According to descriptions of the pilgrims, during the 6th century there were three churches on the top of the mountain.

-Early Arab period
+Early Muslim period

 During the 8th century there were four churches and a monastery on the mountain.
-During the Arab Caliphate period, in 947, a battle occurred on Mount Tabor between different factions over the control of the Land of Israel on behalf of the Abbasid Caliphate.
+During the Arab Caliphate period, in 949, a battle occurred on Mount Tabor between different factions over the control of Palestine on behalf of the Abbasid Caliphate.

 Crusader, Ayyubid, and Mamluk periods

 During the period of the Crusades, the mountain changed hands many times between Muslims and Christians.
 In 1099 the Crusaders fortified the area of the monastery which was on the peak of the mountain, in order to protect the pilgrims from Muslim attacks.
 In 1101, when Crusaders controlled the area, the Benedictine monks rebuilt a ruined basilica and erected a fortified abbey.
 In 1212 the mountain was occupied by the Ayyubid Sultan Al-Adil I who built a large fortress at its top, which was unsuccessfully besieged by the armies of the Fifth Crusade in 1217, but in 1229 it was again occupied by the Christians.
 In 1263, the Mamluk ruler Baibars occupied the fortress and destroyed the buildings on the mountain.